projf/projf-explore/maths/demo/README.md

 ## iCEBreaker Build

-Designs for iCEBreaker are not available yet.
-Sorry.
+Designs for iCEBreaker are available but still need additional testing.
+Feel free to experiment with them.

 ## Arty Build